Over 100,000 rod/days to choose from!

 14 named pools can offer fly fishing and spinning from both bank and boat, as well as harling when conditions allow.
 Bank fishing is without a personal ghillie, however a ghillie will be available at the start of the day to show you the best places.
 Boat fishing is for a minimum of two rods.
 With sufficient notice Meikleour can also arrange for a personal bank ghillie.

 Pools such as the March Pool, Boxwood Bush, House Pool, Apple Haugh and Islamouth offer great sport in high water levels, while in lower water you can fish the Tunnel Stream, Tunnel Hole, Boxwood Boils, Cormorant Tree and Castle Pools.

-We have fly and spinning rods available for guests to borrow (flies and lures can be purchased at the hut) and our head ghillie Calum McRoberts is always happy to advise in advance of your trip on the best tackle for the conditions.
+The beat have fly and spinning rods available for guests to borrow (flies and lures can be purchased at the hut) and head ghillie Calum McRoberts is always happy to advise in advance of your trip on the best tackle for the conditions.

-We can also arrange for accommodation on the estate at our award winning hotel the Meikleour Arms (AA Pub of Year2019/20) .
+Accommodation can also be arranged on the estate at award winning hotel, The Meikleour Arms (AA Pub of Year2019/20) .
 The Meikleour Arms offers 11 stylish bedrooms and serves renowned country food.
 The hotel also has serviced cottages (1, 2 and 3 bedrooms) in the village and at Walled Garden near the River.
 Dogs stay for free and are allowed in some parts of the restaurant

 Please select dates to view availability for this location